 Select the mesh and go to Radial sections.
-Use Center axis to define the axis ( to define its direction, to define its position).
+Use Center axis to define the axis ( to define its position).
 The axis is displayed in the 3D scene, with arrows showing the direction of the rotation.
 If you set the view to X (press X on the keyboard), you can see that the axis is vertical.